nykabhishek/nykabhishek-academic-kickstart/content/home/experience.md

   <!-- * Involved in new product development and performed Design Reviews (TDR), Engineering Change Management (ECM), Product Benchmarking, DFX, DFMEA, Patent Survey, Value Engineering (VA/VE). -->
   <!-- * Involved in design & development of concept VVT engines, Cam-phaser camshaft & Internal-EGR Concepts for 125cc to 200cc capacity engines to achieve target performance, improve fuel economy (about 10%) and meet EU IV emission standards. -->
   * Developed mathematical models of powertrain components using MATLAB and performed HIL testing and verification.
   * Designed powertrain components using CAD design software, investigated system dynamics, and performed performance testing on TVS & BMW Engines.
+  * Collaborated with cross-functional teams on new product development; handled sensor procurement by interacting with suppliers.
   """

 [[experience]]